awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 1. Choose **Save**\.

 **Note**
 If you launched your instance using Amazon Linux 2016\.09\.0 or later, or Windows Server 2008 R2 or later, your instance is configured for IPv6, and no additional steps are needed to ensure that the IPv6 address is recognized on the instance\.
 If you launched your instance from an older AMI, you may have to configure your instance manually\.
-For more information, see [Configure IPv6 on Your Instances](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-migrate-ipv6.html#vpc-migrate-ipv6-dhcpv6) in the *Amazon VPC User Guide*\.
+For more information, see [Configure IPv6 on Your Instances](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-migrate-ipv6.html#vpc-migrate-ipv6-dhcpv6) in the *Amazon VPC User Guide*\.<a name="assign-ipv6-cli"></a>

 **To assign an IPv6 address using the command line**